abskmj/notes/content/posts/topics/mongoose/mongoose-lean-hydrate.md

 ```

 # Hydrate method on Model
-Hydrating is opposite of lean option.
-[Hydrate method](https://mongoosejs.com/docs/api.html#model_Model.hydrate) can be used to initialize a mongoose document from a plain javascript object to get access to its virtuals/methods.
+Hydrating is the opposite of the lean option.
+[Hydrate method](https://mongoosejs.com/docs/api.html#model_Model.hydrate) is used to initialize a mongoose document from a plain javascript object to get access to its virtuals/methods.

 ```javascript
 let user = await User.findOne().lean();